 %LOCALAPPDATA%\VirtualStore\Program Files (x86)\Steam\steamapps\common\Conan Exiles\ConanSandbox\Saved\

-If game.db isn't where you expect it, paste that path into the File Explorer address bar and have a look – plenty of players' saves end up there without them realising.
+If your save isn't where you expect it, paste that path into the File Explorer address bar and have a look – plenty of players' saves end up there without them realising.

 Two things, both matter.